Commercial Games Development

 Learning and Teaching

-The two taught modules will use collaborative game development techniques to help you develop both individual technical skills and advanced team working skills.
+The two taught modules will use collaborative game development techniques to help you develop both individual technical skills and advanced team working skills within your PlayWest dev-team.

-Staff will be embedded in the activities, leading teams and individuals under industry conditions.
+Staff will be embedded in the activities acting as Technical Lead and Producer in PlayWest, leading teams and individuals under industry conditions.

 You will use reflective video logs and streaming as effective industry and academic resources.
 Game jam learning will be used for producing prototypes, strengthening group dynamics and fostering continuing professional development and communities of practice.